 Creative practice courses engage directly with the art of literary production as a study of craft and the creative process, in courses in fiction, poetry, nonfiction and other genres.
 Students may fulfill this requirement in other departments through the intensive study of science and nature writing, playwriting, screenwriting, translation, graphic literature, book arts, songwriting, spoken word arts and other verbal forms.
 Because of the transformative possibilities that the creative practice requirement may open up, we strongly encourage students to undertake this requirement as early as possible, preferably within their first two years of study.

 Courses in this category focus substantively on one or more categories of difference, including race, ethnicity, gender, sexuality, religion, class and ability.
 These courses engage issues of power and inequality and issues of representation and social justice.
 Students should use their diversity courses to investigate at least two categories of difference.

 The Senior Seminar: ENGL 405, ENGL 410 or ENGL 497

 - ENGL 405: Senior Seminar in Creative Writing

-Offered in more than one section each spring semester, this seminar is required for English majors pursuing an emphasis in creative writing.
-The course will involve critical work on a topic chosen by the instructor (such as “Reliable and Unreliable: Investigating Narrative Voice,” “Beginnings and Endings,” “The Little Magazine in America,” and “Documentary Poetics”) to provide context and structure for students' creative work.
-Students should check online listings for the specific focus of each section.
-Although not primarily a workshop, this seminar will require students to work on a substantial creative project (fiction, nonfiction or poetry).
+Offered in one or more sections every year, this seminar is required for English majors pursuing an emphasis in creative writing.
+The course involves critical work on a topic chosen by the instructor to provide context and structure for students' creative work.
+Although not primarily a workshop, this seminar requires students to work on a substantial creative project (fiction, nonfiction or poetry).